knpuniversity/oo/knpu/episode2/service-classes.md

 ## Remove all the Flat Functions!

 Having a huge list of flat functions in `functions.php` is not a good recipe for staying organized.
-But in just 5 minutes, we'll use some new classes to give our app a whole new level of sophistication.
+But in just a few minutes, we'll use some new classes to give our app a whole new level of sophistication.
 We'll get rid of `battle()` first.